 Continue reading More on height limit trade-offs – listening skeptically, reaching resolution

 DC skyline.
 CC image from James Calder

 Continuing on the discussion of DC’s height limit (and potential changes to it), I wanted to take note of a few more articles on the subject.
-George Mason law professor David Schleicher (he of land-use law and procedure fame) asks height limit proponents six basic questions, all of which
+George Mason law professor David Schleicher (he of land-use law and procedure fame) asks height limit proponents six basic questions, all

 Continue reading DC height limit trade-offs, part 2

 Following up on some of the trade-offs mentioned at the end of the previous post on DC’s height act.

 In the discussion of Kaid Benfield’s piece supporting DC’s height limit, several comments are worth highlighting.
 First, Payton Chung notes the need to discuss more than just supply, but

 Continue reading Height limit trade-offs

 DC’s lack of tall buildings is certainly one of it’s defining characteristics.
 Given our human tendencies to be loss averse, to embrace the status quo, it shouldn’t be a surprise that changing such a characteristic can be shocking to some.